 As suggested previously, one may wish to represent environments as an explicit data structure (a linked list of weak links) rather than as an opaque object (a lookup function).
-We build such a chain in terms of the type Star, which is part of Agda's standard library:
+While there exists an appropriate abstraction in Agda's standard library called Star, we define a custom data type.
+An environment is a chain of weak links.
+At runtime, it is just a list of names.